![]() |

 Difficulty in Learning the Practical Method

-Master Hong reminded us, in order to learn his quan:
+Master Hong reminded us that to truly learn his quan:

-Workshops are perfect opportunities to meet new friends and test your understanding of the Practical Method.
+Workshops provide the perfect opportunity to meet new friends, exchange ideas, and deepen your grasp of the Practical Method.

 { 8 comments… read them below or add one }